stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 **15. S3 has eventual consistency for which HTTP Methods?**
 * Overwrite PUTS and Deletes

 **16. You work for a busy digital marketing company who currently store their data on premise.
 They are looking to migrate to AWS S3 and to store their data in buckets.
 Each bucket will be named after their individual customers, followed by a random series of letters and numbers.
 Once written to S3 the data is rarely changed, as it has already been sent to the end customer for them to use as they see fit.
-However on some occassions, customers may need certain files updated quickly, and this may be for work that has been done months or even years ago.
+However on some occasions, customers may need certain files updated quickly, and this may be for work that has been done months or even years ago.
 You would need to be able to access this data immediately to make changes in that case, but you must also keep your storage costs extremely low.
 The data is not easily reproducible if lost.
-Which S3 storage class should you choose to minimise costs and to maximise retrieval times?**
+Which S3 storage class should you choose to minimize costs and to maximize retrieval times?**
 * S3-IA

-**17. You need to use an Object based storage solution to store your critical, non replaceable data in a cost effective way.
+**17. You need to use an Object based storage solution to store your critical, non-replaceable data in a cost effective way.
 This data will be frequently updated and will need some form of version control enabled on it.
 Which S3 storage solution should you use?**
 * S3

-**18. You work for a health insurance company who collects large amounts of documents regarding patients health records.
+**18. You work for a health insurance company who collects large amounts of documents regarding patients’ health records.
 This data will be used usually only once when assessing a customer and will then need to be securely stored for a period of 7 years.
 In some rare cases you may need to retrieve this data within 24 hours of a claim being lodged.
 Which storage solution would best suit this scenario?
 You need to keep your costs as low as possible.**
 * Glacier

 **19. You run a meme creation website that frequently generates meme images.
 The original images are stored in S3 and the meta data about the memes are stored in DynamoDB.
 You need to store the memes themselves in a low cost storage solution.
-If an object is lost, you have created a Lambda function that will automatically recreate this meme using the original file in S3 and the metadata in Dynamodb.
+If an object is lost, you have created a Lambda function that will automatically recreate this meme using the original file in S3 and the metadata in DynamoDB.
 Which storage solution should you consider to store this non-critical, easily reproducible data on in the most cost effective solution as possible?**
 * S3-RRS

 **20. You run a popular photo sharing website that is based off S3.
 You generate revenue from your website via paid for adverts, however you have discovered that other websites are linking directly to the images on your site, and not to the HTML pages that serve the content.
 This means that people are not seeing your adverts and every time a request is made to S3 to serve an image it is costing your business money.
 How could you resolve this issue?**